-The OCP land use strategy protects local food production opportunities by ensuring that agriculturally optimal lands are retained for agricultural uses.
-By focusing future urban growth within existing urban areas, pressure to develop agricultural lands for urban purposes is reduced.
+Local food production will be supported by maintaining agricultural lands for agriculture.
+By focusing future urban growth within existing urban areas, pressure to develop agricultural lands is reduced.
 This also supports climate goals as agricultural lands can serve as powerful carbon sequestering industries when employing regenerative soil farming practices.

 Within the urban areas, food production spaces will be encouraged and gradually expanded in both public and private spaces.
-Processing, distribution, storage and valueadd opportunities will also be supported throughout Courtenay.
-Increased residential densities in existing neighbourhoods will provide more customers for new, locallyserving grocery stores, particularly in areas that are home to proportionately more equity-priority groups.
+Processing, distribution, storage and value-add opportunities will also be supported throughout Courtenay.
+Increased residential densities in existing neighbourhoods will provide more customers for new, locally-serving grocery stores, particularly in areas that are home to proportionately more equity-priority groups.
 Food vendors, community gardens, and edible landscaping will help to distinguish and celebrate the unique character and place-making elements of specific neighbourhoods.